gobolinux/Documentation/content/Recipes/Writing-Recipes.md

      +        chown 0:rlocate /usr/local/bin/rlocate
               chmod 2755 /usr/local/bin/rlocate

-This diff should then be in a file, say '01-root\_to\_uid.patch', wich is placed in the Rlocate 0.4.3 recipe directory.
+This diff should then be in a file, say `01-root\_to\_uid.patch`, wich is placed in the `Rlocate 0.4.3` recipe directory.
 Of course the filename should be somewhat descriptive to what the patch does.
 The filename should also be prefixed with a number, which ensures that the patches are applied in the correct order, as there can be a number of patches,